Trust us, if you do have the necessary information on hand, filling out the form will become much simpler.

 • Title IV Institution Codes for each school you are applying to.
 You can get this code from the school (some have them listed on their web sites) or you can use FinAid’s Title IV School Code Database.

-• When filling out and submitting your FAFSA electronically, you’ll need a Federal Student Aid PIN to sign the form.
-If you don’t have one, you can apply for one here.
-(If you are applying as a dependent- again, you are unless declared otherwise- one parent is required to sign as well.
-To do so online, your parent should also apply for a PIN at the same site).
+If you are applying as a dependent- again, you are unless declared otherwise- one parent is required to sign as well.
+To electronically fill out your FAFSA online, your parent should also apply for a FAFSA ID at the same site.

 Other Resources and Important Information:

 After gathering all of the materials listed, filling out your FAFSA form should be fairly straightforward.

 It’s also helpful to download the FAFSA worksheet during your preparation process, to doubly ensure you have all of the information you need.

 You can also utilize this IRS Data Retrieval Tool, which allows applicants who have already filed their federal income tax returns to prefill the answers to some of the difficult FAFSA questions by transferring the necessary data directly from federal income tax returns.